jallred33/engl784/schedule.md

 ## 2/28 TSAF I

 ### work due:
 * Read "Benjy" and "Quentin" sections of TSAF
-* Faulkner, "Introduction to TSAF"
+* Faulkner, "Introduction to TSAF" and "Appendix" (C)
-* Sartre, “On The Sound and the Fury: Time in the Work of Faulkner”
+* Sartre, “On The Sound and the Fury: Time in the Work of Faulkner” (C)

 ## 3/7 TSAF II
 ### readings/in class: